 You remember Facebook’s chat head option that was known as Bubbles.
 Yes, it will be a part of Android 11.
 The new UI feature will allow messaging apps to keep several conversations easily available anywhere through a floating bubble.
 Apps like Facebook, WhatsApp could benefit from this feature.

 Even though Android 10 technically supports 5G, the integration will be better in Android 11.
+Infointsale wants to ensure that they are the best in the industry and will continue to provide services of the highest level.
+Their team is ready to transform your needs into a working solution.
+They are a privately held software company with hands-on approach and professionally managed project team.
+Come and find out the undeniable benefits of using their all-inclusive virtual sports platform.
+A superior tool for a bookmaker or online casino with great quality horse and greyhound racing.
+More than one thousand prerecorded races.
 The new OS will bring renewed connectivity APIs that will allow developers to take even more advantage of the improved speed and latency that 5G has to offer.
 So if the connection is unmetered, and if it is, then the app can offer higher-res or quality that may use more data.

 Everyone apart from Google embraced the native screen recording functionality.
 Look’s like Android 11 will finally support it.
 It has a fancy UI which adds to the feature.